 Procedures that treat vein disorders, such as varicose and spider veins, have come a long way since the days when treatment most likely meant surgical removal – or “stripping” — of the diseased vein from the leg by a general surgeon.
-Vein stripping was usually associated with a great deal of pain and a long recovery period — but that was then.
-The procedures performed at Hamilton Vein Center can all be done in the office, and are associated with minimal pain and significantly faster recovery time.
+Vein stripping was usually associated with a great deal of pain and a long recovery period.
+Thankfully, the procedures performed at Hamilton Vein Center can all be done in the office, and are associated with minimal pain and significantly faster recovery time.

-After a comprehensive evaluation that includes an ultrasound examination of the veins, your physician will develop a treatment plan that will best remedy your specific vein condition, utilizing the most current, specialized, minimally-invasive procedures available, which may include:
+A comprehensive evaluation, including an ultrasound examination of the veins, will be performed to develop a treatment plan best for each patient.
+Your physician will utilize the most current, specialized and minimally-invasive procedures available, which may include:

 - Ambulatory Phlebectomy

 As vein disorders are a medical condition, most minimally invasive treatments are covered by insurance and Medicare, except VenaSeal and sclerotherapy — sclero is considered a ‘cosmetic’ procedure.
 Vein disease was and continues to be a frequently overlooked medical condition, but it is a serious, progressive problem.
 The sooner you intervene and do something about it, the quicker you can get treated and get your legs back.